php-coveralls/php-coveralls/README.md

 Following options can be used for php-coveralls.

+- `entrypoint`: Used to specify API endpoint for sending reports.
+Default is `https://coveralls.io`.
 - `coverage_clover`: Used to specify the path to `clover.xml`.
 Default is `build/logs/clover.xml`
 - `json_path`: Used to specify where to output `json_file` that will be uploaded to Coveralls API.
 Default is `build/logs/coveralls-upload.json`.